-Please carefully read all the safety instructions and symbols in the safety section.
+Please carefully read all the safety instructions on pages 3-12.
 Knowing this information could help you, your family, pets or bystanders avoid injury.

 Controls

 Become familiar with all the controls (Fig. 1) before you start the engine and operate the machine.